 What is Bi-Directional charging?

-Most electric car chargers are unidirectional, meaning that energy flows in one direction – from the power source into the EV battery via the car charger.
+Electric car chargers are usually unidirectional, meaning that energy flows in one direction – from the power source into the EV battery via the charger.

-With bidirectional charging, energy from the battery inside an electric car can be used outside the vehicle to power other appliances, your home during a blackout, or directed back to the grid.
+With bi-directional charging, energy from the battery inside an electric car can be used outside the vehicle.

 A small but growing number of manufacturers are adding this two-way charging feature, which could prove to be popular among some Irish EV owners in the future.